AnyMindGroup/zio-gcp/README.md

 - `zio-gcp-storage-v1`Client code for [Google Cloud Storage API](https://cloud.google.com/storage/docs/json_api).
 - `zio-gcp-iamcredentials-v1`Client code for [Google Cloud IAM Credentials API](https://cloud.google.com/iam/docs/reference/credentials/rest/).

+On how to add new API clients see section [Adding new clients](#adding-new-clients).

 ## Getting started
 To get started with sbt, add the dependency to your project in `build.sbt`
 ```scala